vnewto/baseball-data-analysis/README.md

 # Troubleshooting
 If you are unable to clone the repository to your local machine, check your coding program for updates.

-If 5_dashboard.py is not loading in the browser, check your internet connection.
+If the Streamlit dashboard is not loading in the browser, check your internet connection.

 Please [submit an issue](https://github.com/vnewto/baseball-data-analysis/issues) if you have any other problems.